bitansa/MR.RGM/README.md

 ## Installation instructions

-You can install MR.RGM R package from CRAN with:
+You can install the released version of [MR.RGM from CRAN](https://CRAN.R-project.org/package=MR.RGM) with:

 ``` r